PLCnext/EdgeDevices/FW_2021_ARCHIVE/01_BasicFlow.md

 - Method: Select the http request method, i.e., GET, POST, PUT, DELETE, HEAD, or the one that is being set by msg.method.
 - URL: Set the http request URL in this field.
 - Payload: Select the appropriate action to be taken with the msg.payload.
-Available options are: Ignore, append to query string parameter, Send in request body.
+Available options are: Ignore, append to query string parameter, Send in request body.
 Select the desired option from the drop-down box.
 - Return: Select the return type from this field.
 Options are UTF-8 string, Binary buffer, and Parsed JSON object.